 Definition

 Binary describes a numbering scheme in which there are only two possible values for each digit -- 0 or 1 -- and is the basis for all binary code used in computing systems.
-These systems use this code to understand operational instructions and user input and to present a relevant output to the user.
+These systems use this code to understand operational instructions and user input, and to present a relevant output to the user.

-The term binary also refers to any digital encoding/decoding system in which there are exactly two possible states.
-In digital data memory, storage, processing and communications, the 0 and 1 values are sometimes called low and high, respectively.
-In transistors, 1 refers to a flow of electricity, while 0 represents no flow of electricity.
+In digital data, memory, storage, processing and communications, the 0 and 1 values are sometimes called low and high, respectively.
+In transistor technology, 1 refers to a flow of electricity while 0 represents no flow of electricity.

 Binary vs. decimal